jerry-sky/personal-notebook/readme.md

 ---

-The only area in which OneNote is better than any other note-taking app is handwriting.
+The only area in which OneNote is better than any other note-taking app is **handwriting**.
 Unfortunately, there is no other solution that has all the capabilities of OneNote and a nice, performant Linux app.

-The solution, at least for now, is to use OneNote *only* for handwritten notes and Github repositories, just like this one, as the main solution for note-taking.
+**The solution is to use Github repositories, just like this one, as the main solution for note-taking.**

-Besides, the handwritten notes concern only math-related university subjects or language learning.
-The rest of the notes, be it the personal notes or IT-related matters can be put into a set of Github-flavoured Markdown documents.
+As this flavour of Markdown supports $\LaTeX$ syntax OneNote is redundant as far as taking notes is concerned.
+When it comes to graph drawing or any type of graphical endevor it can be done with OneNote.
+However, if it can be done with e.g. GIMP or any other graphical manipulating software *OneNote should **not** be used*.\
+An alternative for sketching simple and quick graphs is to use code blocks.
+Characters such as `\`, `|`, `/` and `_` all can be used as strokes while regular latin alphabet characters as e.g. graph nodes.